Skip to content

 Individual Disability Insurance (IDI) is the foundation for most self-employed income protection plans.
 It is personally owned, not tied to an employer, and is typically built to pay for long durations—often to age 65 or 67—when a covered sickness or injury prevents you from working under the policy definition.
 For someone without group coverage, IDI is usually the most direct way to create dependable paycheck replacement during extended recovery periods.

-Residual (partial) disability riders are especially valuable for self-employed people because disability is rarely “all or nothing.”
+Residual (partial) disability riders are especially valuable for self-employed people because disability is rarely all-or-nothing.
 Residual coverage is designed to pay a proportionate benefit when you can still work but suffer a measurable loss of income due to sickness or injury.
 For many entrepreneurs, the most realistic claim scenario is working reduced hours, avoiding certain physical tasks, or losing the ability to travel, sell, or perform production work—while still doing some limited duties.
 Residual benefits can keep cash flow stable during that partial-output period.

 Short-term disability is a separate conversation.
-Some self-employed people want shorter benefit periods and simpler underwriting, particularly if their budget is tight or they primarily want to cover a short recovery window.
-If that is your preference, the best starting point is usually our page on how to buy short-term disability insurance online, which explains typical durations, waiting periods, and the differences between short-term and long-term disability protection.
+Some self-employed people want shorter benefit periods and simpler underwriting, particularly if budget is tight or they primarily want to cover a short recovery window.
+If that is your preference, the best starting point is our page on how to buy short-term disability insurance online, which explains typical durations, waiting periods, and differences between short-term and long-term disability protection.

 Accident insurance can also be useful as a supplement when someone wants injury-only protection and understands the limitations.
 Accident coverage is not a replacement for true disability insurance because it does not usually protect you from sickness-related disabilities (which is a major claim driver), but it can help in certain budget-driven designs.
 If someone is exploring that route, a clearer comparison starts at how to buy accident insurance online.